Japan Diaries 4: Day 518

 Roadside Station Natowa-Esan

-Since the Roadside Station Natowa-Esan was closed when we visited, we just contented ourselves taking pictures with this standee
+Since the Roadside Station Natowa-Esan was closed when we visited, we just contented ourselves with taking pictures with this standee

-Our next stop was Roadside Station Natowa-Esan which was disappointingly closed.
-We weren’t able to get the physical roadside station stamp but I was able to get the digital one for the Hokkaido Roadside Station Rally App.
+Our next stop was Roadside Station Natowa-Esan, which was disappointingly closed.
+We weren’t able to get the physical roadside station stamp, but I was able to get the digital one for the Hokkaido Roadside Station Rally App.

 National Route 278